succinctlabs/sp1/book/writing-programs/setup.md

 ### main.rs

-Inside the `src/main.rs` file, you must make sure to include these two lines to ensure that the crate properly compiles.
+Inside the `src/main.rs` file, you must make sure to include these two lines to ensure that your program properly compiles to a valid SP1 program.

 ```rust,noplayground
 #![no_main]
 sp1_zkvm::entrypoint!(main);
 ```

-These two lines of code wrap your main function with some additional logic to ensure that your program compiles correctly with the RISCV target.
+These two lines of code wrap your main function with some additional logic to ensure that your program compiles correctly with the RISC-V target.